Melisius/Quantum_Notes/docs/_sources/programs.rst.txt

 If 8 nodes is used instead of 7, some of the processes just have to do less work, while most have to do the same.
 The time per step is therefore ca. the same.
 All the numbers between 7 and 14 will have the number of CP_GROUPS equal to that of 7, because 14 nodes is needed, for the CP_GROUPS to make a more even distribution of the planes.
+For this specific system it seems like the best parallelization is for the minimal amount of CP_GROUPS that distributes the planes evenly.

 .. figure:: figures/Efficiency_CP.svg

 In the efficiency plot the same story can be seen as in the speedup plot.
 Here it can also be seen that 14 and 21 looks like they are good spots.